zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 There are two ways of converting convertible loans:

-1. Through the round modeling tool, which also [calculates for you](https://blog.ledgy.com/convertible-loans-7948385a5d66) how many shares should be issued for the convertible, taking cap, discount and interest into account.
+1. Through the round modeling tool, which also [calculates for you](https://blog.ledgy.com/convertible-loans-7948385a5d66) how many shares should be issued for the convertible, taking the cap, discount and interest into account.
 Go to the *Cap Table* page and click on *Round Modeling*.
 Existing convertibles should already be displayed.
 If not, add them by clicking on *Add* and then *Remaining Convertibles.*
 2. Find your convertible loan on the *Transactions* page.
 Then click on the menu (dots) in the transaction itself and select *Convert*.
 You need to calculate the number of shares yourself.

 ##### In which browser does the app work best?

 The app works best in Google Chrome and Mozilla Firefox.
-If don’t use one of these browsers and notice a weird behavior, please let us know.
+If you don’t use one of these browsers and notice a weird behavior, please let us know.

 ##### How can I create shareholder groups?